Axia-Tech/AXIA-wiki/docs/general/faq.md

 ## AXIALunar

-### What is the minimum amount of KSM / DOT I can have in my account?
+### What is the minimum amount of LUNAR / SOLAR I can have in my account?

 Please see information about [Existential Deposits](../build/build-protocol-info.md).

 ### What are the transfer fees for AXIALunar?

-It is important to note that the cost of transferring KSM is dynamic.
-Currently, the minimum cost of transferring KSM is 0.01 KSM (the base fee), although this can be changed via governance.
+It is important to note that the cost of transferring LUNAR is dynamic.
+Currently, the minimum cost of transferring LUNAR is 0.01 LUNAR (the base fee), although this can be changed via governance.
 However, actual transaction fees will vary based on a variety of factors.
 Specifically, fee calculation follows the following formula: